SoniKumari30/SoniKumari30/README.md

 ### Hi there 👋, I'm soni 👩
 ## About me👩‍💻
-👩‍💻 I'm a Full-Stack-Developer and ❤ love to build Websites web applications.
+👩‍💻 I'm a ReactJs Developer and ❤ love to build Websites web applications.

-🔭 Currently working on MERN Stack (MongoDB, Express.js, React.js, Node.js).

 🌱 keen to learn new technologies and always ready to take up new challenges.